rivue/Gamified-Study-Tool/README.md

                 - free users get like 10 free uploads / month, and can only join libraries up to like 5 sections or up to 5 libraries or something
                 - first paid tier get unlimited uploads / month, but only have like 2 large textbooks uploaded / month
                 - second paid tier get 10 textbook uploads / month maybe
-        - have a notifivations / dashboard page - errors for generating libraries / units / sections (like for content moderation errors, etc...) and notifications about someone liked your course or someone joined your course or something, etc... (maybe maybe not on this one - I just want a place to tell users without them having to wait 30 minutes for their course to load)
+        - have a notifications / dashboard page - errors for generating libraries / units / sections (like for content moderation errors, etc...) and notifications about someone liked your course or someone joined your course or something, etc... (maybe maybe not on this one - I just want a place to tell users without them having to wait 30 minutes for their course to load)
         - use the ai to generate a course
             - tell it to generate reasonable courses that are like 2-3 times a week or every day or something.
             - below the section name, it could tell what resources it used to create the course in smaller / gray text